Kurt-jhaive/identity-verification-api/README.md

   "message": "No face detected in selfie.
 Please ensure the face is clearly visible and well-lit."
 }
 ```

+### Alternative: Single-Step Verification

+You can also use `POST /api/verify` directly for a complete verification in one call (includes all quality checks + face matching).

 ### Error Codes